 - In order to get Fischer to generate the idea for himself, Cobb’s heist team uses a dream within a dream within a dream, taking Fischer further and further into his subconscious.

 - Cobb’s team use their skills to make the deception flawless.
-New recruit Ariadne (Ellen Page) is the architect who creates believable and complex dream worlds; while forger Eames wears a number of disguises, including masquerading as Fischer’s Uncle Peter.
+New recruit Ariadne (Elliot Page) is the architect who creates believable and complex dream worlds; while forger Eames wears a number of disguises, including masquerading as Fischer’s Uncle Peter.

 - It’s Eames who claims the key to Fischer’s subconscious is his relationship with his father.
 That sets the scene for the actual ‘heist’, when Fischer breaks into a safe and realises that he can be his own man: Fischer therefore plants the idea for himself.